 CORVALLIS, Ore. – People tend to have a love-hate relationship with their fruit trees.
 The fruit they love; the work they hate.

-Especially the regimen of spraying turns off home gardeners, said Steve Renquist, horticulturist with Oregon State University’s Extension Service.
+The regimen of spraying turns off home gardeners, said Steve Renquist, recently retired horticulturist with Oregon State University’s Extension Service.
 But times have changed.
 Research has resulted in easier methods of dealing with pests and diseases, from resistant trees to low-toxicity products.
-For years, Renquist and the rest of OSU’s Extension horticulturists have been advocating for integrated pest management or IPM, an approach using the most effective, least-toxic methods first.
+For years, OSU’s Extension horticulturists, including Renquist, have been advocating for integrated pest management or IPM, an approach using the most effective, least-toxic methods first.

 “You don’t need to coach people nearly as vigorously as in the past,” Renquist said.
 “Everyone wants to minimize spraying.
 Low input means it’s better for the people eating the fruit, better for the environment in the backyard, better for the safety of the pets and family running around out there.
 It’s a pretty easy sell.”

 When Renquist teaches classes in what he calls low-input gardening, he starts by recommending that home gardeners choose the most disease- and pest-resistant varieties.
-The Extension master gardeners can recommend relevant trees, as can nurseries with expertise in fruit trees.
+Extension Master Gardeners can recommend relevant trees, as can nurseries with expertise in fruit trees.

 If you start from that point, you’ve got a much better chance of having a low-input orchard,” he said.
 “You don’t have to be constantly spraying for something.”